 - – Communication, publishing and editing via degrowth.info

-The two interactive platforms we recommend to you are Netzwerk Wachstumswende and co-munity.
-You can access both platforms directly from this website but you have to register there in order to be able to participate in the discussions.
-On both platforms, you can join groups and projects, read and contribute to the blog, learn about new events and much more.
+The interactive platform we recommend to you is Netzwerk Wachstumswende.
+You can access the platform directly from this website but you have to register there in order to be able to participate in the discussions.
+You can join groups and projects, read and contribute to the blog, learn about new events and much more.